 Behind the leaves could be an ancient civilization.
 Perhaps your taken captive.
 How do you escape?
 Instead of clunky QTE… the player would actually try and solve his or her way out.

 I don’t think you would need bloody deaths or gruesome killings to keep the player engaged.
 They are already close enough to the game, and we don’t have any idea what the long term effects of VR could be.
 I don’t believe they should be handled like regular games.
 Your sense are heightened enough.

-A visceral war game on VR just might lead to PTSD.
+Could a visceral war game on VR just might lead to PTSD?